National Water and Sewerage Corporation

 The National Water and Sewerage Corporation (NWSC) is a water supply and sanitation company in Uganda.
 It is wholly owned by the government of Uganda.

+As of October 2023, the company supplied 730000000 m³ of potable water daily to the country.
+This compares to 276000000 m³ daily output, supplied ten years earlier in 2013.
+This represents an 85 percent increase over those ten years.
+As of 2024 the corporation's non-revenue water was 34 percent, with plans to reduce it to 30 percent by 2029.
+The total population benefitting from NWSC water supply in 2024 was estimated at 18 million, with a target to increase that to 25 million by 2029.

 Location

 The company, as of July 2018, was in the final stages of construction of its new headquarters building at 3 Nakasero Road, on Nakasero Hill, opposite Rwenzori House.
 The new headquarters building was commissioned by Ruhakana Rugunda, the Prime Minister of Uganda, in July 2018.

 History

 NWSC was formed by Decree No. 34 in 1972 to serve the urban areas of Kampala, Entebbe, and Jinja.
 In 1995, NWSC was re-organized under the NWSC Statute.
 The company was given more authority and autonomy and the mandate to operate and provide water and sewerage services in areas entrusted to it, on a sound commercial and viable basis.
 As of October 2016, the following cities and towns receive services from NWSC:

 Expansion plans

 In 2011, NWSC began implementing a program to improve water supply to the Kampala Metropolitan Area that includes Kampala City, Wakiso District, Mukono District, Nansana, Ssabagabo, and Kira.
 The program, which will cost €212 million, is financed by the government of Uganda (€34 million), KfW (€20 million grant), the European Investment Bank (€75 million loan), the French Development Agency (€75 million loan), and the European Union Infrastructure Trust Fund (€8 million grant).

 NWSC is planning a new water treatment plant (Katosi Water Works), in Katosi in Mukono District with the capacity to supply 120000 m3 of water daily.
 The plans also include the refurbishment of the Ggaba complex of water treatment plants (Ggaba 1, Ggaba 2 and Ggaba 3).
 The Katosi source of water would complement the existing sources that have a daily capacity of 160000 m3.

 In December 2015, NWSC announced plans to start serving some of Uganda's rural areas.
 As of March 2018, NWSC offered its services in 225 Ugandan towns and planned to connect services to 12,000 villages within its service areas by 2020.